Examples of human trafficking

 Spot the signs video

-The video at the following link also has useful information on how to spot the signs of trafficking:
+The video below 'No more traffick' has useful information on how to spot the signs of trafficking:

 What to do if you suspect someone has been trafficked?